EPI 7998 RESEARCH PAPER (6 units)

 Students need to make sure to meet the last possible deadline for submission to avoid re-enrolment for the subsequent term (see DEADLINES).
 This allows for the possibility that minor revisions may be required (see EVALUATION).

-To submit your Research paper, please use the Service Request application in uoZone and select the Research type/Major Research paper supr. type with the completed Statement of the supervisor Form and a .doc version of your research paper in attachment.
+To submit your Research paper, please use the Service Request application in uoZone and select the Research type/Major Research paper supr. type with the completed Research paper submission Form and a .doc version of your research paper in attachment.

 The research paper is evaluated by one supervisor(s) and one other professor.
 The Graduate and Postdoctoral Studies Office forwards the research paper and the original protocol to the evaluators, with the firm expectation that their recommendations will be returned in no more than three weeks.

 The research paper may be accepted without revision, with minor revisions, or it may be returned for major revisions (see EVALUATION).
 Enrolment must be maintained continuously until completion of evaluation and submission of the final grade.

 The research paper will be evaluated by the supervisor and one other professor (with supervisory privileges).
 Using the protocol for reference, the research paper will be assessed for quality and accuracy of the analysis, logical organization, extent of research conducted for the paper, the relevance of the material used, and clarity and correctness of expression.
 It is expected that the research paper will demonstrate scholarly rigour.
 An aspiration is that it would be ‘of publishable quality’ in the sense that it meets the standards of rigorous peer-review while recognizing the short time frame for the research.
 Some students have gone on to develop manuscripts based on their research papers that have been accepted for publication in peer-reviewed journals.